ikhomyakov/mapbox-gl-js-docs/docs/pages/example/data-join.md

 - "import html from './data-join.html';"
 ---

-Style a choropleth by merging local JSON data with vector tile geometries.
+This example styles a choropleth map by merging local JSON data with vector tile geometries.

+The application uses the [`match`](https://docs.mapbox.com/mapbox-gl-js/style-spec/expressions/#match) expression to join the freely available [Mapbox Countries](https://docs.mapbox.com/vector-tiles/reference/mapbox-countries-v1/) vector tileset with local JSON data by using the `ISO 3166-1 alpha 3` code as the lookup key for the country shape.

 {{ <Example html={html} {...this.props} /> }}